 At the same time, the company published its new Sustainability Strategy 2030.
 At the core of this is the goal of achieving more with less and tripling its efficiency.
 The new sustainability strategy applies to all business sectors and the entire value chain.

 In June 2014, Henkel AG & Co.
 KGaA signed an agreement with funds advised by BC Partners to acquire all shares in the Spotless Group SAS, Neuilly-sur-Seine, France.
-The transaction, including debt, is valued at 940 million euros and will be financed in cash.
-The Spotless Group mainly operates in the areas of laundry aids (laundry sheets, stain removers, fabric dyes), insect control and household care in Western Europe.
-Among the leading brands of the company are Eau Ecarlate, Dylon, Grey and Catch.
-In the fiscal year 2013, the company generated sales of about 280 million euros.
-The Spotless Group holds leading market positions in established European markets such as France, Italy, Spain, Benelux and the UK, and employs about 470 people.
+The Spotless Group operates in the categories of laundry aid, insect control and household care and holds leading market positions in established European markets such as France, Italy, Spain and the UK.

 In September 2014, Henkel also signed an agreement to acquire The Bergquist Company, a privately-held leading supplier of thermal-management solutions for the electronics industry worldwide.
-Bergquist, based in Chanhassen, MN, USA, supplies thermal-management solutions for electronic applications, serving a variety of industries ranging from automotive to consumer and industrial electronics as well as LED lighting, in North America, Asia-Pacific and Europe.
-In fiscal 2013, Bergquist generated sales of around 130 million euros.
-The company has about 1,000 employees and six production sites – five in the US and one in China.
 The acquisition will strengthen the position of Henkel’s Adhesive Technologies business as a global leader.